Deltares/aqua-monitor/README.md

 See also the following Nature Climate Change paper: http://nature.com/nclimate/journal/v6/n9/full/nclimate3111.html

+The website shows static map by default, visualizing surface water changes which occurred during 1985-2016 as explained in the above paper (see supplementary materials).

+A dynamic mode can be turned on for a more detailed analysis.
+In this mode, the surface water changes are computed on-the-fly using parameters provided by the user.
+Additionally, percentile composite images are generated for two selected years.

 # How to build?

 Install Node.js, which is used by build scripts to compile sources and prepare everything for deployment.